AdameyLaypanov/Basketball_foul_detection/README.md

 # Detection of Fouls in Basketball and Validation of Referee's Decisions
+## 🛠️ Work in Progress
+This project is currently under development.
+---

 ## 🏀 Project Overview
 This project focuses on detecting fouls in basketball games and validating the decisions made by referees.
 The goal is to use computer vision and machine learning techniques to analyze game footage, identify fouls, and provide insights into the accuracy of referee calls.